 Also, laminate floors won’t stick to a wall with wallpaper.
 That’s because the glue will stick to the wallpaper instead of the surface.
 So, if the wallpaper starts to peel off, the boards will start to drop out off the surface.
 So you must remove the wallpaper first, then install the boards.

-Types of Laminate To Use
+What Types of Laminate To Use on Walls?

 You must use laminate planks without an underlayment on walls.
 These planks are lighter and won’t put much weight on the surface.
 Also, it’s easier to glue and nail lighter planks without an underlayment.